KatherineMichel/church-website-and-marketing-on-a-budget/executive_summary.md

 ### Solution

-I would Project Manage a modern new website and marketing plan for the church, using low-cost tools and available resources.
+I would project manage a modern new website and marketing plan for the church, using low-cost tools and available resources.